kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-helm.md

 ## Prerequisites

 Review the comprehensive guide locate at [Deploying a Kubernetes Cluster on vSphere with CSI and CPI](./kubernetes-on-vsphere-with-kubeadm.md).
-The prerequisties found in that guide also apply when deploying the CPI via Helm.
+The prerequisites found in that guide also apply when deploying the CPI via Helm.
 This guide also assumes that you have a Kubernetes cluster up and running.
 If you need assistance in setting up a Kubernetes cluster, please refer to the [Deploying a Kubernetes Cluster on vSphere with CSI and CPI](./kubernetes-on-vsphere-with-kubeadm.md) guide for cluster setup instructions.

 ### Helm requirements